nickfrosty/nuxt-seo/docs/content/en/index.md

 ---
 title: Introduction
-description: 'Empower your NuxtJS application with the "nuxt-seo" module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB-like API, acting as a Git-based Headless CMS.'
+description: 'Supercharge your NuxtJS application with the "nuxt-seo" module.
+Auto generate canonical tags and easily set all of your Twitter/OpenGraph social media images.'
 category: "Getting Started"
 position: 1
 features: